MuhammadLaiqAli/SQEPROJECT/20L-1246/README.md

 2.4 The system shall be efficient enough to respond to the user and coach in 5 to 6 minutes.

 2.5 The system shall dp parallel operation in processing camera and mat information to generate the report.

+# 3. Other Requirements

+3.1 Python shall be used for this AI software, as no specific language was constrained by stakeholder.